Skip to content

 }

-NDJSON is one JSON object per line.
+NDJSON (Newline-Delimited JSON) is the interchange format for Tables.
+One JSON object per line.
 Human-readable.
 Diffable in Git.
-Universal across languages.
+Parseable by every language.

 {"name":"Alice","email":"alice@example.com","score":92}